Two Proven Stress Relievers: Progressive Muscle Relaxation and Guided Imagery Meditation

 When we’re stressed, our body does funny things.
 Muscle tension is a common physical reaction to stress, which can lead to aches and pains, feeling wound-up, and exhaustion.

-Stress, and muscle tension can then exacerbate back pain, IBS, and sleep problems.
+Stress and muscle tension can then exacerbate back pain, IBS, and sleep problems.
 In fact, these common conditions also cause stress, creating a vicious cycle.
-Coronavirus only adds to this cycle of stress and symptoms.
+COVID-19 only adds to this cycle of stress and symptoms.